suyash-srivastava-dev/MT-Assignments/Blog/Blogs/Mar/IOT.md

+# Introduction

+- Use of Information and Communication Technologies (ICT) in Personal Protective Equipment (PPE) has improved workplace safety
+- Added features environmental sensing and risk identification
+- Mine workers are at risk of health problems and death due to toxic gases and changes in ambient conditions, but traditional warning systems are ineffective.
+- A proposed real-time surveillance helmet that uses IoT sensors to detect harmful gases, dust, temperature, and more, with a built-in GPS tracker, will reduce the number of workplace accidents and deaths.
+- The accuracy of the proposed prototype has been evaluated in three working environments, with an accuracy of approximately 96-99%.

 # Proposed Methodology

 Newly upgraded prototypes have been designed to overcome the existing limitations.
 The three-tier architecture of the proposed prototype for monitoring miners’ health.